-- finance, public finance and commercial entities (including corporates and financial companies). - 80.
-CEBS proposes that such broad asset classes or market segments form the basis of the ECAI recognition process with separate assessment of the ECAI's methodology by competent authorities in each of the broad asset classes. - 81.
-When assessing an ECAI's methodology in any of these broad asset classes or market segments, competent authorities will avoid making a direct judgment as to whether an ECAI's methodology is objectively correct.
-They should not be seen as endorsing any particular type of methodology. - 82.
-Instead, competent authorities should concentrate on assessing whether the credit assessment processes adopted by an ECAI produce credit assessments that embody a sufficient level of consistency and discrimination to provide the basis for capital requirements under the Standardised and Securitisation Ratings Based Approaches. - 83.
-This assessment should focus on three factors: - Quantitative evidence of the discriminatory power of the ECAI's credit assessment methodology, using statistical techniques such as default studies and transition matrices to demonstrate the robustness and predictive power of credit assessments over time and across different asset classes; - b.
+- 89. This assessment should focus on three factors: - Quantitative evidence of the discriminatory power of the ECAI's credit assessment methodology, using statistical techniques such as default studies and transition matrices to demonstrate the robustness and predictive power of credit assessments over time and across different asset classes; - b.
 The ECAI's demonstration that it has processes in place to assess factors driving creditworthiness and to ensure that these factors are incorporated into the credit assessment methodology; and - c.
-The ECAI's demonstration that it has procedures which ensure that its predefined methodology is applied consistently in the formulation of all credit assessments. - 84.
+The ECAI's demonstration that it has procedures which ensure that its predefined methodology is applied consistently in the formulation of all credit assessments. - 90.
 Where appropriate, competent authorities should use quantitative evidence of the consistency and predictive power of an ECAI's credit assessments (the outputs of their methodological process) as an indicator of the objectivity of its methodological processes (the inputs of the methodological process).
-Where ECAIs can demonstrate a track record of producing robust credit assessments (outputs) using quantitative methods such as default or transition studies, competent authorities should view this as a good indication that its methodological processes (inputs) are sufficiently objective for the purposes of the CRD.
-This may reduce the level of assessment that competent authorities themselves have to undertake. - 85.
-In cases where there is less quantitative evidence to support the robustness of an ECAI's credit assessments (outputs), competent authorities will need to undertake a greater assessment of the ECAI's methodological process (inputs) in order to be satisfied that the ECAI's methodology meets the objectivity criterion.

-- 86. As indicated above, the assessment of the ECAI's methodology should remain high-level.
-Competent authorities should not undertake a detailed assessment of the exact methodology used by the ECAI, but should instead satisfy themselves that the credit assessment drivers used in the ECAI's methodology are sensible predictors of creditworthiness, and that the ECAI's internal procedures ensure that its pre-defined credit assessment methodology is applied consistently in the formulation of all credit assessments within each broad asset class or market segment. - 87.
+When ECAIs have a demonstrable track record of producing robust credit assessments (outputs) using quantitative methods such as default or transition studies, competent authorities should view this as a good indication that its methodological processes (inputs) are sufficiently objective for the purposes of the CRD.
+This may reduce the level of assessment that competent authorities themselves have to undertake. - 91.
+In cases where there is less quantitative evidence to support the robustness of an ECAI's credit assessments (outputs), competent authorities will need to undertake a greater assessment of the ECAI's methodological process (inputs) in order to be satisfied that the ECAI's methodology meets the objectivity criterion. - 92.
+As indicated above, the assessment of the ECAI's methodology should remain high-level.
+Competent authorities should not undertake a detailed assessment of the exact methodology used by the ECAI, but should instead satisfy themselves that the credit assessment drivers used in the ECAI's methodology are sensible predictors of creditworthiness, and that the ECAI's internal procedures ensure that its pre-defined credit assessment methodology is applied consistently in the formulation of all credit assessments within each broad asset class or market segment. - 93.
 The CRD requires competent authorities to verify that ECAIs validate their methodologies based on historical experience.
 As indicated above, quantitative validation will need to be based on the ECAI's credit assessments (the outputs of the methodology) rather than on the methodology itself.
-ECAIs should demonstrate that the methods they use in their quantitative assessment confirm the robustness, discriminatory power and consistency of their credit assessments over time and across different market segments.
+ECAIs should demonstrate that the methods they use in their quantitative assessment confirm the robustness, discriminatory power, and consistency of their credit assessments over time and across different market segments.
 In addition, ECAIs should demonstrate that procedures are in place to ensure that systematic rating errors highlighted by back-testing will be incorporated into credit assessment methodologies and corrected.